-If this project is based on - or serves - one or more specific educational campuses (K-12 or higher education), how many total students at all campuses will be served by the project and list each educational campus that will be served by this project.
+If this project serves one or more specific educational campuses (K-12 or higher education), how many total students at all campuses will be served by the project?
+(List each educational campus that will be served by this project.)

 Section 5: Crime or Victim Type